 Methodology

 [We will use the availability IPBES methodologies adopted by the Asia-Pacific Regional Assessment described in section 1.3.
 These include the following: (i) The use of the IPBES Conceptual Framework to highlight how biodiversity and ecosystems services contribute to the economy, livelihoods, food security and good quality of life for human being.]

+Conceptual framework (to highlight how biodiversity and ecosystems services contribute to the economy, livelihoods, food security and good quality of life for human being)

+Measurement of value of ecosystem services (TEV)

 Spatial and temporal trends of valuation studies in Cambodia